sillsdev/Transcribe/README.md

 - `DeleteTask?task=<taskid>` - deletes the task data.
 - `DeleteUser?User=<userid>` - deletes the user data.
 - `CopyToClipboard?task=<taskid>` - Copies transcription for task to operating system clipboard.
-- `AddManyTasks?user=<userid>&task=<taskid>` - brings up folder browser and loads spreadsheet of tasks and/ or the audio files contained in the folder.
+- `AddManyTasks?user=<userid>&task=<taskid>` - brings up folder browser and loads spreadsheet of tasks and\ or the audio files contained in the folder.
 - `ShowHelp?topic=<topicEntry>` - Displays help and positions to topicEntry.
 - `GetMeta?fileName=<filename>` - returns duration of audio (contained in the message body) and eventually waveform.
+- `DeleteProject?project=<project>` - Removes the project and task information (although not the audio files and transcriptions).

 ### List of tags for UpdateUser api
 - name